jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 ### 11.3 `GreenGrass` node

 Vida Nova S&R supports a special node called `GreenGrass` to help in tricky termination cases.
 It is inserted into a search pattern via its through member.
 The immediate child node will be matched as normal, but only if it is a node from the input program tree. `GreenGrass` restricts the search to not match the node if it was produced by an earlier iteration of the replace algorithm.
 The specific rules for `GreenGrass` are as follows:
-- During the first search in any `VNTransfomation` or slave, the `GreenGrass` node does not restrict at all
+- During the first search in any `VNTransfomation` or embedded pattern, the `GreenGrass` node does not restrict at all
 - During successive passes, `GreenGrass` restricts to nodes that reached the input program tree via `Stuff` node substitution in the previous pass.
 Note this includes the portion outside of the match when `VNTransfomation` is used.
 - In cases where one pass creates a new node (that `GreenGrass` would reject) and then a later pass preserves it via `Stuff` node substitution, `GreenGrass` will still reject it.
-- `GreenGrass` will restrict nodes created by the parent, even when located in a slave search pattern.
+- `GreenGrass` will restrict nodes created by the enclosing pattern, even when located in an embedded search pattern.

 Broadly speaking, `GreenGrass` assumes that `Stuff` substitution is not really changing the nodes, just moving them around.
 It restricts matches to nodes from the original input tree that may be been moved around.